 “The best grade an individual student is going to get is the grade they get when they go to class, do their homework, and study,” says Freedhoff.
 “But not every student who goes to class, does their homework, and studies is going to get an A+.
 And so, the goal is your best effort, and whatever happens, happens.
 And it’s great!”

 But that doesn’t mean you should never step on a scale again.
-If you’re not a food logger, then over time weighing yourself and checking in on your body fat percentage can give you a sense of whether you’re taking in more calories than you’re burning off.
+If you’re not a food logger, then over time weighing yourself and checking in our body fat percentage can give you a sense of whether you’re taking in more calories than you’re burning off.

 “If patients aren’t keeping track of what they’re consuming, I tend to recommend that they weigh themselves regularly to protect against unexpected weight gain,” says Freedhoff.
 “Make it naked, after pee, before breakfast, on Wednesdays.”
 Doing so increases your chances of getting consistent results.
 It buffers the weekend—when you’re much more likely to have been indulging or eating high-sodium foods that can cause water retention—and prevents day-to-day changes from messing with your head.